skhan-tech/skhan-tech.github.io/_posts/2020-01-10-mta-traffic-analysis.md

 **Reccomendation #1**
 The street team should be deployed to the top 20 stations by volume in NYC.

 By far the busiest subway station in NYC is 34th St - Penn.
 Station.
 This subway station receives almost 30% more traffic than the second busiest subway station.
 I wanted to look at wheter there were any seasonality effects for this subways station.
 The plot below shows a daily view of ridership for all of 2019.
-You will notice that subway ridership peaks during the spring and fall months but the increase over the rest of the year is negligible.
+You will notice that subway ridership peaks during the spring and fall months but the changes over the rest of the year is negligible.

 ![Daily View]({{ site.url }}/images/34_ST-PENN_STA-Daily_Agg_Volume.png)